Aayushi-das/Personalized-Website/README.md

 # Personalized-Website
-It is a my personal website which is made using HTML,CSS and JS
+It is my personal website which is made using HTML,CSS and JS